gerrior/iOS-Demo-Day/README.md

 1. Fork and clone the repository
 2. Create a branch for Unit1 or Unit4
-3. Add your Github Code repository and make a commit
+3. Add your Team Name / Team Members and make a commit
 4. Create a pull request (PR) and **tag your TL and Instructor**
 5. **Add your presentation content**
     1. Slide deck (4 required slides)